jittakal/spring-boot-project-template/README.md

-# spring-boot-project-template
+# Spring Boot Project Template

-Organizing Spring Boot Micro-services projects template influenced by dropwizard
+Organizing Spring Boot Micro-services projects template adhering guidelines from the dropwizard project structure, I think it is also suitable for micro-services based projects as well.